prof-rossetti/georgetown-opim-243-201901/projects/shopping-cart.md

 As you develop your project repository, incrementally "commit" your work along the way.
 By the time you are finished with development, your project repository should contain a version history including at least a handful of incremental commits.

-If you're not sure where to start, feel free to adopt the development approach recommended in the ["Groceries" Project Checkpoints](shopping-cart/checkpoints.md) document.
+If you're not sure where to start, feel free to adopt the development approach recommended in the ["Shopping Cart" Project Checkpoints](shopping-cart/checkpoints.md) document.

 If you're interested, you may follow along with the professor's development screencasts ([Part 1](https://youtu.be/avC4xbZx-No), [Part 2](https://youtu.be/Vl8AiW9iukQ)).